 I have known Justine for over 7 years. mymuybueno initially was my agent placing me on some of my vessels.

 The course all came about at the launch of the

 Justine and I touched on the subject then.
 Over a year went by, and the more I thought about it, the more the idea grew on me.
-Cooking is about sharing whether it be with family around the dinner table, or chefs passing down knowledge.
-I thought it was time for me to pass down some of the recipes I’ve accumulated over the years to chefs who were interested and want to progress.
+Cooking is about sharing whether it be with family around the dinner table, or with chefs passing down knowledge.
+I thought it was time for me to pass down some of the recipes I’ve accumulated over the years to chefs who were interested and wanted to progress.

 So, I messaged Justine to see if she was still interested and she was!

 Then I spent quite a while planning the course in the end, and I thought a mini tasting menu over the two days would work best.
 By doing this I could show a diverse array of techniques.
 For me it was important that Justine’s students came away happy and excited to go back to their yachts full of confidence with the new skills that they had acquired.